Global backlash grows against Trump's immigration order

 "Unlike the U.S., our decision is not retroactive.
 All with valid Iranian visa will be gladly welcomed," Zarif said.

+Authorities in Sudan, which is also targeted by the ban, summoned the U.S. charge d'affaires in Khartoum.
+They said the order sent a "negative message", coming two weeks after Washington announced it would ease economic sanctions on the country.

-Trump's executive order on Friday took effect immediately, wreaking havoc and confusion for would-be travellers with passports from the seven countries and plunging America's immigration system into chaos.
+Trump's executive order on Friday took effect immediately, wreaking havoc and confusion for would-be travelers with passports from the seven countries and plunging America's immigration system into chaos.

 They were prevented from boarding their connecting flight to New York from Cairo airport on Saturday, detained overnight and forced to board a flight back to northern Iraq.